The Case for Integrated Online Reputation Management for Healthcare

-Reputation Management Is a Human Endeavor
+Healthcare Reputation Management Is a Human Endeavor

-The real goal of online reputation management for healthcare is to make it easy for consumers to find providers and see enough positive reviews to become a patient.
+The real goal of online healthcare reputation management is to make it easy for consumers to find providers and see enough positive reviews to become a patient.
 A strong online presence is the result of carefully managed listings across major directories and an optimized website that ranks well for SEO.

 Great reviews come from great patient experience.
 Those great reviews in turn increase your online visibility, helping more prospects become patients and brand advocates.
 This cycle drives review volume, search engine ranking and online reputation.